Queen Anne's Revenge: Discovery and excavation

-Intersal Inc., a private research firm, discovered the wreck believed to be Queen Anne’s Revenge on November 21, 1996.
+Intersal Inc., a private research firm, discovered the wreck believed to be Queen Anne's Revenge on 21 November 1996.
 It was located by Intersal's director of operations, Mike Daniel, who used historical research provided by the company's president, Phil Masters and maritime archaeologist David Moore.
 The shipwreck lies in 28 feet (8.5 m) of water about one mile (1.6 km) offshore of Fort Macon State Park (34°41′44″N 76°41′20″W), Atlantic Beach, North Carolina.
-On 3 March 1997, the governor of North Carolina, James B. Hunt held a press conference in Raleigh, North Carolina.
+On 3 March 1997, Jim Hunt, the governor of North Carolina, held a press conference in Raleigh, North Carolina.
 He stated: "The state of North Carolina is working to protect the site and will do everything we can to that end.
 We look forward to the day when all North Carolinians can see these exciting artifacts for themselves."
 Thirty cannons have been identified to date and more than 300,000 artifacts have been recovered.
 The cannons are of different origins including Sweden and England, and of different sizes as would be expected with a colonial pirate crew.

 For one week in 2000 and 2001, live underwater video of the project was webcast to the Internet as a part of the QAR DiveLive educational program that reached thousands of children around the world.
 Created and co-produced by Nautilus Productions and Marine Grafics, this project enabled students to talk to scientists and learn about methods and technologies utilized by the underwater archaeology team.

 In November 2006 and 2007, more artifacts were discovered at the site and brought to the surface.
 The additional artifacts appear to support the claim that the wreck is that of Queen Anne's Revenge.
 Among evidence to support this theory is that the cannons were found loaded.
 In addition, there were more cannons than would be expected for a ship of this size, and the cannons were of different makes.
 Depth markings on the part of the stern that was recovered point to it having been made according to the French foot measurements.
+Markings found on a cannon and a bronze bell are engraved with dates prior to 1718, further supporting that the wreck is Queen Anne's Revenge.

 By the end of 2007, approximately one third of the wreck was fully excavated.
 Part of the hull of the ship, including much of the keel and part of the stern post, has survived.
 The 1500 lb stern post was recovered in November 2007.
 The NCDNCR set up the website Queen Anne's Revenge to build on intense public interest in the finds.
 Artifacts recovered in 2008 include loose ceramic and pewter fragments, lead strainer fragments, a nesting weight, cannon apron, ballast stones, a sword guard and a coin.